 We must make it clear that there are absolutely no plans to close Brechin Health Centre.
 It is an extremely important healthcare facility in Angus and NHS Tayside and Angus Health and Social Care Partnership are committed to providing a long-term future for health services in Brechin and at Brechin Health Centre.

-Please also see attached community bulletin (link below).
+Please also see our most recent community update bulletin (link below)

 Brechin Health Services Community Update 5 - 12 September 2016

 Previous update bulletins:

 Brechin Health Services Community Update 4 - 8 August 2016